-Assets held for sale are now separated into two categories.
+Surplus assets are now separated into two categories.
 Those with specific intentions to be sold in the following accounting period are classified under Current Assets as 'Assets held for sale within one year' - see Note 29.
 Those held for inclusion in longer-term regeneration plans are classified as Surplus Assets under Property, Plant and Equipment at Note 17.